 An IPv6 address, such as 2001:db8::1234.
 IPv6-scoped addresses that have ambiguity on their scope zones must be disambiguated by an appropriate zone ID with the percent character (%) as a delimiter.
 It is strongly recommended to use string zone names rather than numeric identifiers, to be robust against system configuration changes.
 However, since there is no standard mapping for such names and identifier values, only interface names as link identifiers are supported, assuming one-to-one mapping between interfaces and links.
-For example, a link-local address fe80::1%ne0.
+For example, a link-local address fe80::1 on the link attached to the interface ne0 can be specified as fe80::1%ne0.
 Note that on most systems link-local addresses always have ambiguity and need to be disambiguated.